chuckstack/pg-workflow/readme.md

 - Workflow Request (request for short): represents an instance a particular workflow process.
 Let's use an employee leave approval for "Jane Smith on Oct 5th through Oct 29th" as an example.
 The workflow process will potentially spawn many, many workflow requests.

 ### Level 1 explanation: workflow types (background concepts needed before we create our first workflow process)
-- There are a number of records that need to exist before you start creating your first process.
+- There are a number of records that need to exist before you start creating your first workflow process.
 - We will call these records: workflow 'types'.
-- Luckily for you, this project creates most of the types you need as a starting point.
+- Luckily for you, this project creates most of the types you need during installation.
 - Workflow types are important because they help developers write code against workflow concepts - not individual workflow processes.
 Said another way, they help developers write as little code as is possible to be used as broadly across as many workflow scenarios as is possible.
+- Workflow rypes are important because you can create actual names/values inside your process that have more meaningful context.
+For example: a state type = 'started' can be renamed to a state = 'drafted' in the context of document approval.
+- Workflow types are important because you can have multiple names/values for the same type.
+For example: a state type = 'started' can exist as multiple states = 'drafted' and 'peer review' where both states logically represent the 'started' state type.
 - Types act as a menu to help you create your workflow processes.
 - Here are the types:
     - Process Type - indicates the type of process: traditional, ad-hoc, queue-based, checklist